kutte013/check_sap_hostctrl/README.md

-# Check SAP-Systems CCMS, Workload-SAP-Processes
+# Check SAP-Systems CCMS on ABAP, JAVA and TREX, Workload-SAP-Processes, ICM Connections

-Check the sap-ccms on ABAP/JAVA/TREX-Systems and Workload of Dialog, Batch, UPD, ENQ Processes.
-This check don´t use a login to the sap-system.
+Workload of Dialog, Batch, UPD, ENQ Processes Processes This check don´t use a login to the sap-system.
 I use the sapcontrol binarie to check the ccms output from sap.
 The sapcontrol is installed on every sap-system with a new sap-kernel.